cutthroat-sec/cutthroat-sec/README.md

 ## About us
-***[Cutthroat Security Team](https://x.com/cutthroat_sec)*** is led by 2 highly qualified and experienced security researchers with over 1.5 years in the smart contract security space with proven track record.
+***[Cutthroat Security Team](https://x.com/cutthroat_sec)*** is led by two highly qualified and experienced security researchers with over 1.5 years in the smart contract security space, with a proven track record.
 We've collectively uncovered 50+ H/M severity vulnerabilities across top-tier protocols and have previously worked full-time as security researchers.
 Our experience spans both public contests and private audits, with a strong emphasis on deep technical analysis, precise reporting, and validated findings.
 We're committed to delivering high-impact results in every engagement.

 Book us
 If you are looking for experienced smart contract auditors to secure your protocol, you can contact us at: